miltondimos/assignment2-release/assignment2_spec.md

 ```

 ### Topics
 Topics are the main method of communicating between ROS packages.
 You can think of topics as channels of communication between nodes.
 ROS nodes can not only be run on a single machine (as you will be facilitating in this assignment), but they can also be run on multiple machines in a distributed fashion.
 ROS handles the networking and communication portion of this through these topics.
-They work using a Publisher / Subcriber model.
+They work using a Publisher / Subscriber model.
 This means that any node which subscribes to a particular topic will receive a message sent by a node which publishes to the same topic.

 **FUN FACT:** Nodes can both publish and subscribe to multiple topics all at the same time.

 ### Subscribers
 In order for a node to receive information from another node, they must first subscribe to a topic.
 There are three pieces of information required to allow a node to subscribe to a topic.
 These are:
 * topic name (string naming the topic being subscribed to)
-* queue length (unsigned integer representing the amount of messages that can be stored in the message cue before the node refuses to accept any further mekssages through this subscription)
+* queue length (unsigned integer representing the amount of messages that can be stored in the message cue before the node refuses to accept any further messages through this subscription)
 * callback (a function pointer for a function that is run when a new message is received on the subscribed topic)

 Here is an example of how to create one: